What is user testing?

 What you want to test is completely up to you.
 Just make sure you define your testing objectives beforehand and maintain consistency.
 Don’t expect to just ‘wing it’ because you won’t.
 Usability testing takes a lot of research, planning and preparation.
 So be ready with a solid test plan.

-Step 2: Choose a Testing Method
+Step 2: Choose a User Testing Method

 Once you’ve decided what you want to get out of testing, it’s time to choose the most adequate user testing method.
 There are numerous testing methods to consider.
 Here are some common ones: